Alvin Maxson

-Alvin Earl Maxson (November 12, 1951 - June 14, 2022) was an American professional football running back in the National Football League (NFL).
-He was drafted by the New Orleans Saints in the eighth round of the 1974 NFL draft.
-He played college football at Southern Methodist.
+Alvin Earl Maxson (November 12, 1951 - June 14, 2022) was an American professional football player who was a running back in the National Football League (NFL).
+He was selected by the New Orleans Saints in the eighth round of the 1974 NFL draft.
+He played college football for the SMU Mustangs.

 Maxson also played for the Pittsburgh Steelers, Chicago Bears, Tampa Bay Buccaneers, Houston Oilers and New York Giants.

 He died at the age of 70 on June 14, 2022, in Rio Rancho, New Mexico.